yakaz/elasticsearch-action-updatebyquery/README.md

 Context variables
 -----------------

-NOTE: v2.0.0 of this plugin dropped the support of additional context variables in favor of a unified code path with the Update feature.
+NOTE: v2.0.0 of this plugin dropped the support of additional context variables in favor of a unified code path with the Update API.
+Pull request [elasticsearch/elasticsearch#5724][es#5724] aims at restoring them (except `_uid`).
+As such, the context variables available through the update by query feature are the same as those available in the Update API scripts.

-Just like in the Update API, the script has access to the following variables:
+Just like in the Update API, the script has access to the following variables (as of Elasticsearch 1.1.0):

 * `ctx`
   * `_source`

 ### Output variables

-Just like in the Update API, you may update the following variables:
+Just like in the Update API, you may update the following variables (as of Elasticsearch 1.1.0):

 * `ctx`
   * `_timestamp`